murpjack/blog-jm/goals.md

 - [] Create a blog page -> 'personal' (Once technical is styled and displays correct content)

+- [] Translate anything which has a corresponding translation.

+- [] Handle any 'not translated' content errors.

 ## IN-PROGRESS

 - [] Add a header